wikilabs/policy-test/ISSUE_TEMPLATE.md

  - A link to my "minimal test case" (MTC):

- .... eg at: tiddlyspot.com or dropbox (optional, but highly appreciated by the defs :)
+ .... eg at: tiddlyspot.com or dropbox (optional, but highly appreciated by the devs :)

  - A temporary workaround is: